Lotus: National flower of India – Beautiful and perfect aquatic plant

 Photo by form PxHere (Image Cropped)

+Lotus is the Indian National Flower and has its own importance in Indian history and tradition.
 They are aquatic plants with beautiful flowers.
 The plants are grown easily from the seeds and tubers.
 They have both commercial and cultural significance.
-It can be grown in home as well in a big plastic tub or in a cement pot.
+It can be grown at home as well in a big plastic tub or in a cement pot.

 Quick Details of Lotus